-Net invested capital - The sum of total net non-current assets, operating working capital, provisions for risks and charges and provisions for employee benefits.
+Net invested capital - The sum of total net non-current assets, operating working capital, provisions for risks and employee benefits.

-Significant events after the reporting date
+Events after the reporting date

 Below is a summary of the significant events that occurred after the end of the 2020 financial year, also referring for completeness to the information available on the website 2, in the Media - Press releases section.